OPENING REMARKSRob Adams Moderator – Hunt Scanlon Media

 Guru Sethupathy, head of people analytics at Capital One, discusses the value of people analytics, and how it can help organizations innovate their talent strategy in an era of rapidly changing skills needs.

-By one estimate, organizations that are truly agile – those that act with the greatest velocity & adaptiveness and with sufficient foundation to remain stable – are 436 percent as likely to be in the top quartile of reported financial results in their industry as those with the lowest agility.
+By one estimate, organizations that are truly agile – those that act with the greatest velocity & adaptiveness and with sufficient foundation to remain stable – are more than 4 times as likely to be in the top quartile of reported financial results in their industry as those with the lowest agility.
 It’s not surprising, therefore, that many organizations’ top executives are concerned.
 But the concept of agility remains only loosely defined, poorly measured, and rarely analyzed.
 This session will review diagnostic research from Accenture before centering on specific examples of how HR leaders can use data-driven insights to reshape the future workforce, from the use of artificial intelligence (AI) and other technologies that augment people’s capabilities to workforce planning, recruiting and leadership development.
 By boosting evidence-based decision making throughout the organization, HR can accelerate the journey from insight to action.

 Keynote Presentation: The Power of Predictive AnalyticsPeter Fasolo Ph.D.
 Chief Human Resources Officer (CHRO) - Johnson & Johnson